 High school teachers may also be interested in SEP’s year-long partnership program, Pathways.
 This program is specifically designed to promote access to and engagement in science learning among students traditionally underrepresented in the sciences.
 For more info, see Pathways.

-- Elementary school teachers, please click here for the application
+- For elementary school teachers, click here to complete an online application

-- Middle and high school teachers, please click here for the application
+- For middle and high school teachers, click here to complete an online application

 Internships for High School Students